BlueAndi/DroidControlShip/doc/ROS2/setup/Target.md

 How setup and use micro-ROS DCS target `TurtleTarget`

 ## Build TurtleTarget
 Perform standard pio build of the TurtleTarget application.
-It will pull the [micro_ros_platformio](https://github.com/micro-ROS/micro_ros_platformio) as library depenency and build scripts.
+It will pull the [micro_ros_platformio](https://github.com/gabryelreyes/micro_ros_platformio) as library dependency and build scripts.

-## bind USB port with WSL
+## Bind USB port with WSL
 Make the usb serial port visible to wsl in order to flash the binary using [usbipd](https://learn.microsoft.com/en-us/windows/wsl/connect-usb).

 Run the following in an administrator shell: